erjieyong/Python-Projects/README.md

 # Background
-This folder contains some minigames that I built while learning python
+This folder contains projects that I built while learning python

 # How to run
 - Download each ipynb file